CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/data-restore.md

     Help → Support Desk → Restore → Restore Employee Calendars
 :::

-When a Resource or Employee Master Data record is created in CompuTec ProcessForce, a corresponding Calendar is generated.
-If this does not happen (e.g., due to missing integration during data entry), running the Restore function will create the missing calendars.
+When Resource or Employee Master Data is created, a corresponding **Calendar** is automatically generated.
+If missing (due to data imports or inactive integration), run the appropriate restore function to create these calendars.

+---

-## Goods Issue and Goods Receipt Restore
+## Restore Goods Issue and Goods Receipt Restore

 This function restores all Goods Issue and Goods Receipt references within Manufacturing Orders.